fmorenodev/mech-wars/README.md

 - there are some surviving humans:
 	- One is the main antagonist, which has created the protagonist.
 Wants to kill the surviving humans so he is the only human alive, and seeks world domination.
 Knows how to create sentient robots.
 	- Another one is trying to find other humans and stumbles into the protag, and the protag offers to help him.
+There could be rumours of a real or fake place with humans still alive, could be the lair of the villain.

 COs:
 - protag: Mark-0 "Polo" an advanced mech with a good natured ai that is programmed to scout the world.
 In reality, he is a sleeper agent, and will be activated when he locates enough humans.
 	It has the capacity to take control of battle mechs, but won't show it until he is activated by his master.
 	day-to-day: recons have +20% atk
 	powers: - Scouting Mission: +1 movement to all units, recons have +40% atk
-			- Target Located: +2 movement to all units, recons have +40% atk and attack like tanks for a turn
+			- Target Located: +2 movement to all units, recons have +40% atk and attack like tanks for a turn.
 	design: sleek android with a kind face, designed for speed and evasion

 - first enemy co: B.A.N.D.I.T.
 (Big Android Nuisance Designed Incredibly Thick).
 A first generation android, built when the technology was still new.
 As a result, he is a low-ranked CO, having only mastered infantry tactics